linux-integrity/ima-doc/ima-concepts.rst

   The TPM attestation quote is a signature over the PCR, indirectly providing integrity over the measurement event log.

-  The measurement system requires both a TPM and an independent verifier.
+  The measurement feature requires both a TPM and an independent verifier.

   Measurement is similar to the pre-OS trusted boot concept.
 The first measurement is the boot aggregate, which is a hash of TPM PCR 0-9.